MicrosoftDocs/Dynamics-365-Operations.nb-no/articles/fin-ops-core/dev-itpro/get-started/removed-deprecated-features-platform-updates.md

 | **Status**                         | Dette funksjonen er fjernet. |

-## <a name="platform-updates-for-version-10017-of-finance-and-operations-apps"></a>Plattformoppdateringer for versjon 10.0.17 av Finance and Operations-apper
+## <a name="platform-updates-for-version-10017-of-finance-and-operations-apps"></a>Plattformoppdateringer for versjon 10.0.17 av økonomi- og driftsapper

 ### <a name="visual-studio-2015"></a>Visual Studio2015